-Parameter Measurement Variable Number of False Crawls Visual Assessment of all false crawls Number/location of false crawls in nourished areas; any interaction of turtles with obstructions, such as sand bags or scarps, should be noted.
-False Crawl Type Categorization of the stage at which nesting was abandoned Number in each of the following categories: a) Emergence - no digging; b) Preliminary body pit; c) Abandoned egg chamber.
+Parameter Measurement Variable Number of Visual Number/location of false crawls in nourished areas; any False Assessment of interaction of turtles with obstructions, such as sand bags or Crawls all false crawls scarps, should be noted.
+False Categorization Number in each of the following categories: Crawl Type of the stage at a) Emergence - no digging; which nesting b) Preliminary body pit; was abandoned c) Abandoned egg chamber.
 Nests Number The number of sea turtle nests in nourished areas should be noted.
 If possible, the location of all sea turtle nests should be marked on a project map, and approximate distance to scarps or sandbags measured in meters.
 Any abnormal cavity morphologies should be reported as well as whether turtle touched sandbags or scarps during nest excavation.
 Nests Lost Nests The number of nests lost to inundation or erosion or the number with lost markers.
 Nests Relocated nests The number of nests relocated and a map of the relocation area(s).
 The number of successfully hatched eggs per relocated nest.
-Lighting Impacts Disoriented sea turtles The number of disoriented hatchlings and adults.
+Lighting Disoriented sea The number of disoriented hatchlings and adults.
+Impacts turtles